CodeRabbitHub/Python/README.md

 # Python

 This repository I've started while preparing for data science interviews.
 I'll keep updating it.
-The content will be mostly python programming, data structures and algorithms in python.
+The content will be mostly python programming and data structures in python.

 01. General Python Programming
 02. Data Structues and Algorithms